 2 Fira to Oia Cliff Walk

 We love to hike, and while this is more of a level walk, there’s no shortage of breathtaking views.
 The path along the caldera between Fira and Oia is about 10 km.
 The trek takes about 3 to 5 hours, depending on how many times you stop to gush over the view.
 We usually keep up a pretty good pace while hiking (or at least like to think so), but we were on more of the 5 hour end of the spectrum on this hike.
-It was way too beautiful not to stop and enjoy. 🙂
+The hike from Fira to Oia is way too beautiful not to stop and enjoy. 🙂

 The first hour or so is through the towns of Fira and Imerovigli, with plenty of shade.
 After that, you’re a bit exposed, to both the sun and the view.